Part 1: What is my baseline risk of dementia?

 For everything that goes into your baseline risk - age, family history/genetics, gender, and environment - only genetics is truly outside our control.
 The others are heavily linked to the accumulation of modifiable lifestyle factors.

-Research now shows that at least 45% of all dementia cases in the world could be prevented, mostly through lifestyle changes (and this number keeps going up every few years).
+Research now shows that at least 50% of all dementia cases in Canada could be prevented, mostly through lifestyle changes (and this number keeps going up every few years).

 Compare this to the fact that only about 7% of dementia cases in the world come from the APOE4 gene.